Super Junior: Subgroups

-Since their debut, six Super Junior subgroups have been formed.
+Since their debut, seven Super Junior subgroups have been formed.
 With the exception of Kibum, all of the members have been part of at least one subgroup.
 The subgroups were part of SM Entertainment's strategy to not limit Super Junior's activities while certain members focused on their individual careers.
 This allowed the group members greater freedom to focus on different elements of their careers, and gave the group opportunities to explore different musical styles and showcase different skills.
 The goal of the subgroup formations was also to show that Super Junior could accommodate and perform different musical genres.
 This strategy was later challenged by critics, as it has influenced an overwhelming number of music groups to create official and unofficial subgroups alike.

-In September 2023, their fifth sub-unit Super Junior-D&E became the only sub-unit had managed by different label from Super Junior following the unit member Donghae and Eunhyuk not renewed their individual contract with SM and decided the sub-unit's future activities along with them.
+In September 2023, their fifth sub-unit Super Junior-D&E became their only sub-unit managed by a different label from Super Junior, following the unit members Donghae and Eunhyuk not renewing their individual contracts with SM Entertainment.
+When establishing their own label ODE Entertainment, they chose to take the sub-unit's future activities along with them.

+On April 13, 2026, Leeteuk and Heechul confirmed that they will be debuting as a new sub-unit Super Junior-83z as both were born in 1983.